barbecue & grilling accessories

 Vogue Magazine's esteemed food writer Jeffrey Steingarten reports that most of New York City's best burgers are a blend of chuck and brisket, with some chefs adding hanger steak or short rib meat.
 His personal house blend is two parts chuck, two parts short rib, and one part brisket.
 That seems like a lot of trouble to me.

 Short ribs come from the short plate, from the side of the steer, and are usually heavily marbled with 20 to 30% fat.
-Read my article on The Zen of Beef Ribs.
-Most of the time they come with a bone attached, so you'll have to cut it off and save the bones for soup or stock.
+Read my article on The Science of Beef Ribs.
+Most of the time they come with a bone attached, so you’ll have to cut it off and save the bones for soup or stock.
 Sometimes you can get them boneless.
-First you have to cut the top layer of fat off because there's a tough "silverskin" below it most of the time.
+First you have to cut the top layer of fat off because there’s a tough “silverskin” below it most of the time.
 You want to see meat on the top.
 Then you cut it off the bone.
-There's a leathery cartilage between the meat and bone, so leave it behind.
-Bone in, there's about 50% waste after you cut the meat off the bones and discard the silverskin.
-But you can simmer the bones with carrots, celeery, and onion tomake a nice beef stock.
-I have had problems grinding short ribs in my Kitchen Aid because there is some gristle that clogs the plate, so I often ask my butcher to grind it with her heavy duty grinder.
+There’s a leathery cartilage between the meat and bone, so leave it behind.
+Bone in, there’s about 50% waste after you cut the meat off the bones and discard the silverskin.
+But you can simmer the bones with carrots, celery, and onion to make a nice beef stock.
+I have had problems grinding short ribs in my stand mixer because there is some gristle that clogs the plate, so I often ask my butcher to grind it with her heavy duty grinder.

 Chuck.
 This is the cut most of the top burger joints use.
-Chuck steaks come from the shoulder.
-You can get either boneless or bone in, it doesn't matter.
+Ground Chuck comes from the shoulder and usually ranges from 15 to 20% fat.
+It has good flavor and texture, especially if freshly ground.
+To grind your own or have your butcher grind, get either boneless or bone in, it doesn’t matter.
 But get chuck steaks not chuck roast.
 Chuck roast has too much sinew, and if you try to grind it yourself the leathery sinew will just clog the grinder.
 Look for steaks that have, to your eyeball, 20 to 30% fat.
-That's an 8 ounce chuck eye steak below at $3.99 a pound.
-Chuckeye is cut from the part of the shoulder just in front of the ribeye (they are pretty tasty grilled at a much lower price than ribeye, but that's another article).
+That’s an 8 ounce chuckeye steak below from the part of the shoulder just in front of the ribeye (they are pretty tasty grilled at a much lower price than ribeye, but that’s another article).

 The bottom line.
 The esteemed cookbook author Michael Ruhlman says the cut is not as critical as the ratio of beef to fat.
 "Beef is beef and, unlike pork, beef tastes like beef no matter where it comes from on the animal.
 I know people will disagree.
 I believe the only critical ratio is the meat to fat, so I buy a nice fatty relatively inexpensive chuck steak, and that gives me a great burger every time.
 Short ribs will give you a great burger as well.
 So will sirloin and brisket if you've got the right amount of fat."